adamml/ErddapSTAC/README.md

 ## TODO
 1. Add summaries, assets and item_assets to the STAC Collection definition
 1. Handle null times in the STAC Collection definition
+1. Improve the handling of Null / Fill values in the table definition
+1. Improve the GeoJSON Feature representations
 1. Create a Docker container to allow swift deployment of this software anywhere
 1. Map license specifications to SPDX entries